animaone/macrosilicon_reverse_engineering_journey/README.md

 I managed to dump the device code (will describe this other not-so-trivial trick later), done some reverse-engineering of its routines, and... then I suddenly found a driver for it, distributed by two Chinese sellers, and also an older version in a GitHub repository.
 I am leaving the apk files here if you have some curiosity for installing it in your phone (warning!).
 I tested the driver without success (it runs for some time with a bit o delay, and if I try to rotate the screen, it freezes...
 Seems to be a hardware-related bug..., bad news: the driver is buggy :( )

 These apks could them be decompiled (and yes, I am leaving the most important part of its source code here).
-You can also extract it with Jadx if you want (I don't recommend trying to recompile it, it may become a long-term project, try to edit the smali files with apktool instead).
+You can also extract it with Jadx if you want (I don't recommend trying to recompile it, it may become a long-term project, try to edit the .smali files with apktool instead).

 Having the source helped to understand the main routines of the USB driver, and figuring out why my approach was not working(or not)...